What to Do When You Don’t Want to Work?

 But when I am neither overworked nor under any kind of pressure and still spend hours or days brooding about how I don’t want to work today or do anything else, I try to correct myself.

 I say, hey, this time will never come back.
 You should use it well.
 Don’t be sad.
 Smile and chirp.
+(I also read Vincent van Gogh’s letters to his brother Theo wherein he talks about going on despite the hardships.)

 To manifest my ideas about how to get motivated to work and laugh, I have even written an article on how to make the most of the bad days.
 In the piece, I emphasize why we should get out of bed even when we don’t want to — we should acknowledge our feelings first, and meditate or read or do something else we enjoy and then slowly get back to work if we can.